 Books on Pekingese Care

-So have fun with your adorable little Pekingese and if you need any additional tips here is one book that you can refer to:
+So have fun with your adorable little Pekingese and if you need any additional tips here are some books (affiliate links) that you can refer to: